isleofcode/ember-cordova/pages/addons/events.md

 });
 ```

 The following will fail, because the subscribe util is not top-level on the object.
-Use Events instead.
+Use `Evented` instead.

 ```javascript
   beforeModel() {